anhbiphan/Mod-3-Traffic-Crash-Project/README.md

 * export Graphviz

 ### Metrics Used:
-- accuracy_score
+- accuracy_score : We wanted to test how accurate our model's predictions are.
-- roc_auc_score
+- roc_auc_score : We wanted a metric that shows to well the model distingushes between two classes.

 ## Models Used:
-- DecisionTreeClassifer
+- DecisionTreeClassifer : Based on 1 tree, we wanted to identify where the splits were being made.
-- RandomForestClassifer
+- RandomForestClassifer : We used RandomForest to see if the model can become more accurate and better at predicting classes if it was given more trees to split on.

 ### Technologies
 * Python